brentrill/StreamCenter/README.md

 SoundCloud is definitely the most troublesome service.
 Currently their API registration is closed, so the methods and endpoints in their documention simply do not work without valid API keys.
 I ended up 'reverse engineering' their API to meet my needs, however this makes it fairly unstable.

-Given that the inputted SoundCloud link is correct, the get_artist_tracks() function in views.py tends to not retieve any data.
+Given that the inputted SoundCloud link is correct, the get_artist_tracks() function in views.py tends to not retrieve any data.
 If it fails, it will recursively call itself and try again.
 If I let this run infinitely, it will eventually work, but this means long load times and bad resource management.
 The function takes a 'tries' variable that limits how many recursive calls it makes before returning 'Failed' track data.

 If some of the artists fail to load SoundCloud data, just reload the page and it may work.